Terms and Conditions for study at City, University of London

-10.1.2 If you are a postgraduate student and/or need to be sponsored by the Institution for a Tier 4 Visa, you will be required to make a deposit towards the relevant tuition fees.
+10.6.2 If you are a postgraduate student and/or need to be sponsored by the Institution for a Tier 4 Visa, you will be required to pay a deposit towards the relevant tuition fees.
 All students who need a Tier 4 Visa must pay their deposit before the Institution can issue your CAS number to you.

 - you fail to meet your entry conditions;

 - you/we cancel the Contract in accordance with Clause 16, Clause 18 or Clause 19; or

 - you fail to secure your Tier 4 Visa for any reason other than the provision of fraudulent information or the deliberate omission of information material to your visa application and are able to evidence this to the reasonable satisfaction of the Institution.

 10.7.1 The tuition fees for your programme and information on how to pay can be found on the Institution’s Fees website and in your Offer.

 10.7.2 If you accept our Offer to you, you agree to pay all tuition fees and any other related costs as applicable, as and when they fall due, in accordance with the payment terms agreed by you and us.
 If you fail to pay your tuition fees, as and when they fall due, we reserve the right to refuse to permit you to continue on your programme of study, withdraw you from your programme and/or terminate the Contract (without incurring any liability to you).